-The California case illustrated the layers of segregation and oppression present in mid-20th century America.
-The Mendez family had moved into the district in which their children faced discrimination because they were called on to oversee the farm of a Japanese American family who had been interned during World War II.
+The California case illustrated the layers of segregation and oppression present in the mid-20th century United States.
+The Mendez family had moved into the district in which their children faced discrimination because they were called on to oversee the farm of a Japanese-American family who had been interned during World War II.

 Similar stories are found at the time of the Brown decision.
-In one school district in rural Texas in the mid-1950s, Mexican American students were held in Spanish-language classrooms — even if they were able to speak English — in 1st and 2nd grades before being integrated with white students.
+In one school district in rural Texas in the mid-1950s, Mexican-American students were held in Spanish-language classrooms—even if they were able to speak English—in first and second grades before being integrated with white students.

-That doesn't sound too bad, by the standards of the era, but consider this: Most Mexican American students were kept in 1st grade for four years, followed by several years in 2nd grade.
-Most students reached 3rd grade at precisely the age they dropped out to go to work with their families in the fields.
+Most Mexican-American students were kept in first grade for four years, followed by several years in second grade.
+Most students reached third grade at precisely the age they dropped out to go to work with their families in the fields.

 In 1957, a court ruled the practice was "purposeful, intentional and unreasonably discriminatory" and ordered a new system for assigning students.